shaps80/Peek/README.md

 You can also tap and hold on any property to copy it to your pasteboard.
 More features coming soon regarding this -- which will allow you to report issues back to your dev(s).

 Peek currently supports a single overlay mode, but more are coming soon -- including an overlay that allows you to see measures *between* components!

+# Demo

+The quickest way to see how awesome and useful Peek is, is by downloading this repo and running the sample project included.

+Its a small app that perfectly demonstrates the power of Peek!

 # How do I get started?